jaantollander/masters-thesis/content/40_results.md

 \clearpage

 # Results
+The results section presents the results from analyzing the file system usage statistics from Puhti.
-The results section discusses the issues we found with the data quality from Lustre Jobstats on Puhti.
+In Subsection \ref{entries-and-issues}, we discuss the issues we found with the data quality from Lustre Jobstats on Puhti.
 Then, we show observations from the data that we believe to be reliable.
 As a consequence of the issues, the analysis is less deep and automated than was the initial goal.

 The volume and complexity of data make representation a challenge.
 We attempt to pick a visualization that best represents interesting features from the data.

-TODO: outline, Section ...
+TODO: outline, Subsection \ref{counters-and-rates}, \ref{total-rates}, \ref{components-of-total-rates}

-TODO: mention bug report about broken jobids [@jobid-atomic]

 \clearpage